Moses Gaster: Life in England

-In 1925, Gaster was appointed one of the six members of the honorary board of trustees (Curatorium) of the Yiddish Scientific Institute (YIVO) in Wilna, alongside Simon Dubnow, Albert Einstein, Sigmund Freud, Edward Sapir and Chaim Zhitlowsky.
+In 1925, Gaster was appointed one of the six members of the honorary board of trustees (Curatorium) of the Yiddish Scientific Institute (YIVO) in Vilnius alongside Simon Dubnow, Albert Einstein, Sigmund Freud, Edward Sapir and Chaim Zhitlowsky.

+Visiting the Holy Land & Zionism

 Gaster made a special study of the Samaritans and became a recognised authority on their language and literature.
-He visited Nablus in Palestine, the headquarters of the Samaritan community, and induced them to part with manuscripts covering the whole range of their literature.
+He visited Nablus in the Ottoman Beirut Vilayet, the headquarters of the Samaritan community, and induced them to part with manuscripts covering the whole range of their literature.
 Where he could not secure the originals he had copies made for him by Samaritan priests.
-Gaster was among the most active leaders of the Zionist movement in England, and even while in Romania he assisted in establishing the first Jewish colony in Palestine.
+Gaster was among the most active leaders of the Zionist movement in England, and even while in Romania he assisted in establishing the first Jewish colony in Palestine, Zichron Ya'akov.

 Rising in worldwide Jewish affairs he became vice-president of the First Zionist Congress in Basel, and was a prominent figure in each succeeding congress.
 Gaster's residence, "Mizpah" 193 Maida Vale in London served as the venue for early talks between prominent Zionists and the Foreign Office in 1917.
 The first draft of the Balfour Declaration was written at the Gaster home on 7 February 1917 in the presence of Chaim Weizmann, Nahum Sokolow, Baron Rothschild, Sir Mark Sykes and Herbert Samuel.
-Other visitors to the Gaster home included Churchill, Lenin and Sigmund Freud.
+Other visitors to the Gaster home included Winston Churchill, Vladimir Lenin, and Sigmund Freud.

 Collector of manuscripts

-He was a great collector of manuscripts, having over two thousand, mainly Hebrew, Samaritan and Slavonic.
-At the outbreak of the second World War his collection was moved for safekeeping to cellars in the centre of London.
+Gaster was a great collector of manuscripts, having over two thousand, mainly Hebrew, Samaritan and Slavonic.
+At the outbreak of the Second World War his collection was moved for safekeeping to cellars in the centre of London.
 However, water used to quench London fires saturated a large part of the collection, which made some of the items illegible in whole or in part.
 Fortunately many of them had previously been transliterated into Hebrew typescript.

 The collection comprised over 10,000 fragments in Hebrew and Judaeo-Arabic from the Cairo Geniza (the genizah of the Ben Ezra Synagogue in Old Cairo); some 350 Hebrew codices and scrolls including prayer-books of many Jewish communities, apocryphal writings, commentaries, treatises, letters, marriage contracts, piyyutim, and thirteen scrolls of the Law; some 350 Samaritan manuscripts, among them manuscripts of the Pentateuch, commentaries and treatises, and liturgical, historical, chronological and astronomical codices, detailed census lists of the Samaritans and lists of manuscripts in their possession; and almost 1,500 uncatalogued Arabic fragments on paper from the Synagogue of Ben Ezra.